Skip to main content

 How to use it

-1. Look for the camera icon on the left side of the app preview panel.
+1. Find the camera icon in the preview panel.

-2. Click it and Woz captures a screenshot of the current screen.
+2. Click it to capture the current screen.

-3. The screenshot attaches automatically to your chat.
+3. The screenshot attaches automatically to the chat.

-1. Start with what your app should do, not what it should look like
+1. Start with what your app should do

-Describe the problem you are solving and who it is for.
-Example: “I want to build a tracker for small business owners to log daily sales.”
-Woz will figure out the layout.
+"I want to build a tracker for small business owners to log daily sales."

 3. Review the plan before approving it

-Plan Mode shows you exactly what Woz intends to do before it does it.
-Take 30 seconds to read through it.
-If something looks off, edit the plan or ask Woz to adjust it.
+Plan Mode shows exactly what Woz intends to do.
+Take a moment to review it before approving.
+If something looks incorrect, ask Woz to adjust the plan first.

 5. Be specific in your prompts